beefybroccoli/node-db4-project/README.md

   --- | ---
   200 | request successfully processed
   201 | successfully created the new record
-  400 | the request could not be understood by the due 401 | unauthorized request for a unknown user
+  400 | the request could not be understood by the server 401 | unauthorized request from an unknown user
-  403 | unauthorized request for a known user
+  403 | unauthorized request from a known user
   404 | the request resource is not found on the server 500 | unknown and/or unexpected error occured
   503 | the server is not ready to handle this request